History of the Seattle Mariners: 2009–2013: The Zduriencik era

 Among their 85 victories, an MLB season-high 35 were 1-run triumphs, as well as 13 walk-off wins.

 On November 11, 2009, Griffey's return to the Mariners for the 2010 campaign was announced, with a similar contract to that of 2009.
 He looked to make $2 million with an additional $3 million in incentives.

 The Mariners showed that they wanted to contend in the A.L.
 West by signing Chone Figgins to a four-year, $36 million contract, and by trading prospects to the Philadelphia Phillies for former Cy Young Award winner Cliff Lee.

 Seattle continued to be aggressive during the 2009–2010 offseason trading pitcher Carlos Silva and cash to the Chicago Cubs for outfielder Milton Bradley.

 On June 2, 2010, Ken Griffey Jr. announced his retirement after 22 MLB seasons.
 Griffey ended his career with 630 home runs, fifth-highest in MLB history, 10 Gold Gloves, and one Most Valuable Player Award.

 On August 10, 2010, the Mariners fired field manager Don Wakamatsu along with bench coach Ty Van Burkleo, pitching coach Rick Adair and performance coach Steve Hecht.
 Daren Brown, the manager of the AAA affiliate Tacoma Rainiers, took over as interim field manager.
 Roger Hansen, the former Minor League catching coordinator, was promoted to bench coach.
 Carl Willis, the former Minor League pitching coordinator, was promoted to pitching coach.
 On October 19, 2010, the Mariners hired former Cleveland Indians manager Eric Wedge as their new manager.
 Carl Willis was retained as pitching coach.
 This came after a 61–101 season where many experts had predicted a first or second-place finish in their division.
 This tied the record for worst season with the 2008 team.
-Eric Wedge constantly talked about "belief system" and needing players to "buy into it"!
+Eric Wedge constantly talked about "belief system" and needing players to "buy into it."

 Wedge failed to significantly improve the Mariners' performance in any of his three seasons at the helm, seeing the Mariners finish in fourth place in the AL West every time.
 Wedge parted ways with Seattle after the 2013 season and was replaced by Lloyd McClendon.
-Lloyd McClendon was famous for his interviews where he often said "I've said this a thousand times before".